Budget - Engineering and Capital Works

 Engineering and Construction

-The 2025 budget includes increased expenditures for Engineering and Construction due to approved wage and benefits increases.
-These expenditures are offset by increased recoveries from capital projects resulting in a net decrease in the tax requirement for the division.
+The 2026 budget includes increased expenditures for Engineering and Construction due to approved wage and benefits increases and increased utility costs.

 Traffic and Parking